tom-howard/com2009/docs/course/assignment2/assessment.md

 ---

 !!! warning
-    Failure to follow all the requirements listed on this page could result in you receiving **zero marks** for a submission point and/or assignment task!
+    Failure to follow all the requirements listed on this page could result in **penalties** being applied to your mark, or **zero marks** being awarded for a submission point and/or assignment task!

 Your ROS package should be hosted on GitHub, it should be setup as a private repository, and you should have added `tom-howard` as a maintainer.